Genealogies in the Bible

-There are various genealogies described in the Bible.
+Genealogies in the Bible are structured lists of ancestors and descendants that trace lineage, often linking key figures across generations, and are found primarily in books such as Genesis and the canonical Gospels.

 Genesis

 The book of Genesis records the descendants of Adam and Eve.
 The enumerated genealogy in chapters 4, 5, and 11, reports the lineal male descent to Abraham, including the age at which each patriarch fathered his named son and the number of years he lived thereafter.
 The genealogy for Cain is given in chapter 4, and the genealogy for Seth is in chapter 5.
 The genealogy in chapter 10, recording the male descendants of Noah, is known as the Table of Nations.

 Table of Nations

 The Table of Nations is an extensive list of descendants of Noah found in chapter 10 of the Book of Genesis, representing an ethnology from an Iron Age Levantine perspective.

 Genealogy of Jesus in the New Testament

 The New Testament provides two accounts of the genealogy of Jesus, one in the Gospel of Matthew and another in the Gospel of Luke.
 Matthew starts with Abraham, while Luke begins with Adam.{Luke 3:23-38} The lists are identical between Abraham and David but differ radically from that point.
 Matthew has twenty-seven generations from David to Joseph, whereas Luke has forty-two, with almost no overlap between the names on the two lists.
 Notably, the two accounts also disagree on who Joseph's father was: Matthew says he was Jacob, while Luke says he was Heli.

 Traditional Christian scholars (starting with the historian Eusebius) have put forward various theories that seek to explain why the lineages are so different, such as that Matthew's account follows the lineage of Joseph, while Luke's follows his legal lineage through his biological uncle via Levirate marriage ("Matthan, whose descent is traced to Solomon, begot Jacob, Matthan dying, Matthat, whose lineage is from Nathan, by marrying the widow of the former, had Heli.
 Hence, Heli and Jacob were brothers by the same mother.")
 Some modern critical scholars like Marcus Borg and John Dominic Crossan claim both genealogies as inventions, to bring the Messianic claims into conformity with Jewish criteria.

-However, it is not unusual, since ancient genealogies often skip generations that are not of particular interest to the topic at hand.